 - use the Filter so that you only see the rows you are interested in (see below, we used the filter to show only the cells that have a grey fill)

 - Now highlight the cells that are grey in one of the columns (say column I) and click COPY.
-You will notice that the dashed lines indicate that it is not copying the cells that are hidden, only the visible cells.
+You will notice that the dashed lines indicate that it is not copying the cells that are hidden, only the visible cells (only works when the filter is on, with normal hidden rows it would include the hidden rows).

 - Go to the first cell you want to use, click Paste Special and click on the Paste link button as shown below.